harryob2/oee-dashboard/README.md

 - **Username**: admin
 - **Password**: Ask myself or David Higgins (hint: it begins with a capital M)

 Using these, you can connect directly to the database.
 To set up scheduled refresh, you need to configure the connection to use the data gateway.
-To do this, just find the semantic model settings here: Power BI, then under ‘Gateway and Cloud Connections’ make sure the connection is configured to use the data gateway connection.
+To do this, just find the semantic model settings [here](https://app.powerbi.com/groups/f70626e9-dc6f-4581-8d3e-8cb7b8d55492/settings/datasets/03a44d55-4212-4e31-8f0e-3a88427fa9f9), then under ‘Gateway and Cloud Connections’ make sure the connection is configured to use the data gateway connection.

 # Dashboard Design
 ![Dashboard](images/dashboard.png)